ethereum/go-ethereum/cmd/faucet/README.md

 The `faucet` is a simplistic web application with the goal of distributing small amounts of Acash in private and test networks.

-Users need to post their AkoinCash addresses to fund in a Twitter status update or public Facebook post and share the link to the faucet.
+Users need to post their Ethereum addresses to fund in a Twitter status update or public Facebook post and share the link to the faucet.
 The faucet will in turn deduplicate user requests and send the Acash.
 After a funding round, the faucet prevents the same user requesting again for a pre-configured amount of time, proportional to the amount of Acash requested.

 ## Operation

 The `faucet` is a single binary app (everything included) with all configurations set via command line flags and a few files.

-First thing's first, the `faucet` needs to connect to an AkoinCash network, for which it needs the necessary genesis and network infos.
+First thing's first, the `faucet` needs to connect to an Ethereum network, for which it needs the necessary genesis and network infos.
 Each of the following flags must be set:

 - `--genesis` is a path to a file containin the network `genesis.json`
 - `--network` is the devp2p network id used during connection
 - `--bootnodes` is a list of `enode://` ids to join the network through

-The `faucet` will use the `les` protocol to join the configured AkoinCash network and will store its data in `$HOME/.faucet` (currently not configurable).
+The `faucet` will use the `les` protocol to join the configured Ethereum network and will store its data in `$HOME/.faucet` (currently not configurable).

 ## Funding

-To be able to distribute funds, the `faucet` needs access to an already funded AkoinCash account.
+To be able to distribute funds, the `faucet` needs access to an already funded Ethereum account.
 This can be configured via:

-- `--account.json` is a path to the AkoinCash account's JSON key file
+- `--account.json` is a path to the Ethereum account's JSON key file
 - `--account.pass` is a path to a text file with the decryption passphrase

 The faucet is able to distribute various amounts of Acash in exchange for various timeouts.
 These can be configured via: